-We all know how intimidating macarons can be to make and mastering these dainty and delightful morsels can often take weeks, months and even years of practice.
-And if you’ve landed on this page, there’s probably a chance you’ve been met with a few failures and troubles of your own too.
+We all know how intimidating macarons can be to make, and perfecting these dainty and delightful morsels can often take weeks, months, or even years of practice.
+That’s why we’ve compiled a a few helpful hints that are worth keeping in your apron pocket.

 Macarons are extremely finicky, and the slightest misstep can ruin your batch.
 So, it’s essential to accurately weigh and measure all the ingredients that will be included in your macaron mix for consistency across the board.
 Simply using a standard kitchen scale will help you on your way.

 A great almond meal can be the cornerstone of a perfect macaron.
 To ensure your almond meal is processed to perfection, make your own almond meal by grounding whole almonds in a Robot Coupe or a good quality food processor.
 Alternatively, you can purchase almond meal ready ground and refine it down in a food processor.
 As almond meal is too coarse for macarons, even commercially ground almond meal needs to be refined further for it to be suitable.

 As another option, you can buy almond flour which is ready to use straight away.

 Nobody likes to age but your egg-whites most certainly do.
 Ageing your egg-whites will help reduce the moisture content in your mix and help when whipping.
 Crack your egg whites at least one day or even up to a week prior to making your macarons.
 If you have a consistent room temperature, you can also leave the egg whites out of the fridge overnight.

 Sounds like an old wives tale, right?
 Wrong.
 Adding cream of tartar to the egg whites before whisking helps to stabilise the meringue and increase the overall volume.
 Leaving you with the ideal consistency for the meringue.